Read Nagarjuna with voice, context, and method in the same frame.

 Prompt 3: Where does Nagarjuna's view face its strongest objection?

-The strongest objection tests the view under pressure.
+The strongest objection shows what the view has to answer.

-This response stages the view under pressure: Strongest objection names the cost, Charitable reply asks what survives, and Contemporary test brings the issue back into present use.
+This response stages Nagarjuna under pressure: Strongest objection names the cost, Charitable reply asks what survives, and Contemporary test brings the issue back into present use.

-The central claim is this: The strongest objection is whether emptiness can avoid being misunderstood as nothingness while still doing its radical anti-essentialist work.
+In plain terms: The strongest objection is whether emptiness can avoid being misunderstood as nothingness while still doing its radical anti-essentialist work.

-The added historical insight is that Nagarjuna is best read as a method of pressure, not only as a set of theses.
+Nagarjuna is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read Nagarjuna inside Mahayana Buddhist philosophy, especially the Madhyamaka critique of intrinsic essence, then ask what the method still forces later readers to notice.
 Reductio and middle-way analysis: he shows that views collapse when they treat things as self-subsisting in the wrong way.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.